 quickly admit that the non-rule is certainly an option.

 But the greatest poems go beyond mere art to communicate profound ideas and

 meaning.
 Hamlet communicates far more than the most delightful

 watercolorings of wildflowers.
-And it accomplishes most of what it accomplishes
+And Hamlet accomplishes most of what it

-not through things, not through artistic imagery and metaphors, but through
+accomplishes not through things, not through artistic imagery and metaphors, but

 modern self-alleged "literary critics" never read and think

 before they effuse?
 I'm afraid I may have just made more sense in fourteen

 sentences than they have in all their opuses combined!